felipepiovezan/felipepiovezan.github.io/docs/compilers/llvm_ir_p1/README.md

 8. _Transform_ it into the final program.

-The list is not comprehensive, especially in the later stages which I am not familiar with; the important observation is the number of _transformations_, and how __all__ of them must preserve behavior specified by each input representation in the output representation.
+The list is not comprehensive, especially in the later stages which I am not familiar with; the important observation is the number of _transformations_ and how __all__ of them must preserve behavior.

-While each representation in the list above is "intermediate" in the sense that it is neither the input program nor the final executable, we usually take Intermediate Representation to mean the IR generated in Step 4, "optimized" (_transformed_) in Step 5, and lowered in Step 6.
+Each representation in the list above is "intermediate" in the sense that it is neither the input program nor the final executable, but we usually define Intermediate Representation to mean the IR generated in Step 4, "optimized" (_transformed_) in Step 5, and lowered in Step 6.

 ## Different Languages, Same IR

-Steps 1-5 are specific to the source language of the input program, but all other steps are agnostic to the language; the IR is the first such agnostic representation.
+Steps 1-5 are specific to the source language of the input program, whereas all other steps are agnostic to the language; the IR is the first such agnostic representation.
 Using this scheme, one can conceive different compilers that all share the "middle" and "back"-ends of the sequence above:

 ![](more_frontends.svg){style="display:block; margin: auto;"}

-A side-effect of a language-agnostic IR is that everything required by the language specification must be captured using generic mechanisms provided by the IR: the language specification doesn't exist in that level.
-Because of this, one can inspect IR and understand how language concepts map to simpler and low level code abstractions.
+As a side-effect of a language-agnostic IR, the behavior required by the input language specification must be captured using generic mechanisms provided by the IR; the language specification can't exist in that level, otherwise it would no longer be language-agnostic.
+Because of this, one can inspect IR and understand how language concepts are mapped to simpler and lower level code abstractions.

 # Goals of the IR

-In the compilation pipeline, the IR sits between representations specific to source languages and representations specific to the target machine.
+In the compilation pipeline, the IR sits between representations specific to source languages and representations specific to the target machine:

 ![](ir_position.svg){style="display:block; margin: auto;"}

-From where the IR is positioned in the compilation pipeline, we can derive some of its design goals:
+We can derive some of its design goals from where the IR is positioned in the compilation pipeline.
+It must be:

-* It must be able to represent concepts from any high level language,
+* Able to represent concepts from any high level language,
-* It must be amenable to analysis required by "optimizing" transformations,
+* Amenable to analysis required by "optimizing" transformations,
-* It must be able to represent concepts required by target specific representations.
+* Able to represent concepts required by target specific representations.

 ![](ir_position_and_goals.svg){style="display:block; margin: auto;"}